 As we have shown above, the cusp-violation probability depends strongly on our assumptions about halo concentration.
 The concentration-mass relation derived by Bullock et al. (2001) has a simple functional form (including redshift evolution) and has been widely used in the literature.
-Colín et al. (2004) investigated concentration parameters for haloes of $10^6 h^{-1} M{\odot} \leq m \leq 10^9 h^{-1} M{\odot}$ and found this relationship to be a good fit.
+Colín et al. (2004) investigated concentration parameters for haloes of $10^6h^{-1}M{\odot} \leqslant m \leqslant 10^9h^{-1}M{\odot}$ and found this relationship to be a good fit.
 However, these early simulations of dark matter halo formation had relatively low numerical resolution and this can introduce systematic errors.

 More recently, a number of authors including Neto et al. (2007), Gao et al. (2008), Zhao et al. (2009) and M08 (whose results are used above), derived concentration-mass relations from high-resolution cosmological N-body simulations.
-These studies are restricted to haloes with $m \ge 10^{10} h^{-1} M{\odot}$ but they exhibit systematic differences from the concentrations obtained by B01-M05.
+These studies are restricted to haloes with $m \geq 10^{10} h^{-1} M{\odot}$ but they exhibit systematic differences from the concentrations obtained by B01-M05.
 For this reason we show lensing results using the M08 relation, extrapolating to lower masses when required, but exploring how the results change when this relation is varied by factors of a few.

-The B01-M05 concentration-mass relation overestimates the concentration of small mass haloes inferred from the extrapolated M08 relation by factors of $3 \sim 4$ at z = 0.
+The B01-M05 concentration-mass relation overestimates the concentration of small mass haloes inferred from the extrapolated M08 relation by factors of $3\sim 4$ at z=0.
 Therefore, we expect the violation probability to be larger for the B01-M05 relation than for the M08 relation.
-The scatter in halo concentration also affects the final cusp-violation probability.
+The